 Chef: Ángel León.

-c/ Francisco Cossi Ochoa, s/n (El Puerto de Sta María, Cádiz)
+📍 c/ Francisco Cossi Ochoa, s/n (El Puerto de Sta María, Cádiz)

-Bardal ⭐⭐⭐
+Bardal ⭐⭐

-Ronda had plenty of tourist attractions and yet it was able to incorporate among its benefits one of the greatest references, in terms of restaurants, throughout Andalusia: Bardal, two Michelin stars, a journey for the palate.
+Ronda had plenty of tourist attractions and yet it was able to incorporate among its goodness one of the greatest references, in terms of restaurants, throughout Andalusia: Bardal, two Michelin stars, a journey for the palate.

-Chef: Benito Gomez.
+Chef: Benito Gómez.

 📍 c/ José Aparicio, 1.
-Ronda (Málaga).
+Ronda (Málaga)

-Skina ⭐⭐⭐
+Skina ⭐⭐

 Chef: Mario Cachinero.

-c/ Aduar, 12, 29601 Marbella (Málaga).
+📍 c/ Aduar, 12.
+Marbella (Málaga)

-Apron ⭐
+Abantal ⭐

-The dining room has a simple atmosphere, the work of architects Santiago Pérez Barreda and Jaime Márquez Escudero, and blends in with the menu, the undisputed protagonist of this experience that starts in Seville and crosses all of Andalusia.
+The dining room has a simple atmosphere, the work of architects Santiago Pérez Barreda and Jaime Márquez Escudero, and blends in with the menu, the undisputed protagonist of this experience that starts in Seville and crosses the whole of Andalusia.
 The perfect blend capable of balancing a recipe book with a powerful traditional component and the avant-garde in vogue.

-Chef: Julio Fernandez.
+Chef: Julio Fernández.

-c/ Alcalde José de la Bandera, 7 y 9 (Seville).
+📍 c/ Alcalde José de la Bandera, 7 y 9 (Seville).

 Cañabota ⭐